-Geophysical S urveys (2D Seismic, 3D Seismic, 3D Wide Azimuth Seismic) 3D data sail line separation is typically in the order of 400 to 800 m depending on the number of streamers deployed and their cross-line separation.
+Geophysical Surveys (2D Seismic, 3D Seismic, 3D Wide Azimuth Seismic) 3D data sail line separation is typically in the order of 400 to 800 m depending on the number of streamers deployed and their cross-line separation.
 A small 3D survey is approximately 300 km2, with larger surveys covering approximately 1,000 to 3,000 km2.
 WAZ surveys have a larger footprint than conventional seismic surveys given the multi-vessel configuration that is used, although the overall survey area is generally more focused and in the range of 3D surveys.
-Propagation of underwater noise increases the spatial extent beyond the physical footprint of the seismic equipment by hundreds of kilometres.
+Propagation of underwater noise increases the spatial extent beyond the physical footprint of the seismic equipment by hundreds of kilometers.
 Timing/ Duration Conventional seismic surveys (2D and 3D) typically take a few weeks to a month to complete.
 3D WAZ usually occur over a few months, depending on the area being surveyed.
 3D WAZ seismic surveys take longer to change survey lines (turn), usually 5-7 hours, compared to 2-3 hours for typical 3D seismic surveys.
 Routine Emissions Emissions associated with geophysical surveys include routine vessel emissions (e.g., exhaust emissions, lights, sewage/ food wastes, bilge water/ballast water) and underwater noise.
 Most of the emitted seismic energy lies within the 10-120 Hz range, with some energy in the 500-1000 Hz range.
 In shallow waters (25-50 m) air guns can be audible at distances up to 75 km, while in deeper waters they can be audible at distances over 100 km.
 Typical zero-to-peak source levels for exploration seismic arrays are 245-260 dB relative to 1 μPa at 1m.
-Key Environmental Issues Effects of seismic noise on marine wildlife Spills and unauthorized discharges Interactions with other ocean users, particularly fishing industry Sources: Hurley 20 09; DFO 2011a; LGL 2012; OGP 2011; Shell 2012
+Key Environmental Issues Effects of seismic noise on marine wildlife Spills and unauthorized discharges Interactions with other ocean users, particularly fishing industry Interactions between seismic ship and gear with marine mammals and sea turtles

+Sources: Hurley 2009; DFO 2011a; LGL 2012; OGP 2011; Shell 2012